JohnBorghi/github_for_sharing/jargon_busting.md

 **Version Control System:** A program that tracks changes to specified files over time and maintains a library of all past versions of those files.

-**Repisitory:** A folder that contains all tracked files as well as the version control history.
+**Repository:** A folder that contains all tracked files as well as the version control history.

 **Collaborator** A person who can make changes to the files in a repository. *Has to be invited to contribute by the repository owner.*